jeffijoe/awilix/README.md

 # Usage

-Awilix has a pretty simple API.
+Awilix has a pretty simple API (but with many possible ways to invoke it).
 At minimum, you need to do 3 things:

 * Create a container
 * Register some modules in it